 Questions about this meatball casserole?
 Let me know in the comments below!

 - 3 cups uncooked egg noodles

-- 24 ounces meatballs (I used frozen) see note
+- 24 ounces meatballs (I used frozen cooked ones) see note

 - 1 tablespoon olive oil